 In your degree certificate, it is stated the title (for example Degree of Bachelor of Science) and the courses included in your degree.
 If the degree has a main field of study and/or a specialisation, that will also show in the degree certificate.

 The degree certificate will be written in both Swedish and English and is free of charge.

-When you receive a degree certificate issued by a Swedish university you will automatically receive two appendices written in English.
-One is a so-called Diploma Supplement (DS) which shortly describes the education.
-It is not a substitute for the degree certificate but is just an appendix to it.
-The second appendix describes the Swedish higher education system.
-These two appendices aim to facilitate recognition and transfer of credits of a Swedish degree when you are about to get employed or for further studies abroad.
+When you receive a degree certificate issued by a Swedish university you will automatically receive an appendix written in English, a so-called Diploma Supplement.
+The Diploma Supplement shortly describes the education and the Swedish higher education system.
+The appendix aim to facilitate recognition and credit transfer for a Swedish degree when you are about to get employed or for further studies abroad.

 You don't need to attach course certificates when you apply for your degree.

 Course certificates are issued by the department where you have studied your course.
 No information about your degree will show in a course certificate.